Unboxed-Software/ncn-program-template/simulation-test-detailed-guide.md

 Verifying the `BallotBox` ensures the core voting and tallying mechanism functioned correctly during the active epoch.

 ##### 8.2 Consensus Result Account Verification

+Next, we verify the permanently stored `ConsensusResult` account to confirm it accurately records the winning outcome, epoch details, and vote weights, consistent with the `BallotBox`.

 Copy and paste the following code at the bottom of your test function: